pingcap/docs/information-schema/information-schema-deadlocks.md

 * `RETRYABLE`: Whether the deadlock error can be retried.
 For the description of retryable deadlock errors, see the [Retryable deadlock errors](#retryable-deadlock-errors) section.
 * `TRY_LOCK_TRX_ID`: The ID of the transaction that tries to acquire lock.
 This ID is also the `start_ts` of the transaction.
 * `CURRENT_SQL_DIGEST`: The digest of the SQL statement currently being executed in the lock-acquiring transaction.
-* `CURRENT_SQL_DIGEST_TEXT`: The normalized SQL statement currently being executed in the lock-adding transaction.
+* `CURRENT_SQL_DIGEST_TEXT`: The normalized SQL statement currently being executed in the lock-acquiring transaction.
 * `KEY`: The blocked key that the transaction tries to lock.
 The value of this field is displayed in the form of hexadecimal string.
 * `KEY_INFO`: The detailed information of `KEY`.
 See the [KEY_INFO](#key_info) section.
 * `TRX_HOLDING_LOCK`: The ID of the transaction that currently holds the lock on the key and causes blocking.
 This ID is also the `start_ts` of the transaction.